LLC vs. Corporation: How to Choose

 However, LLCs are viewed as a “pass-through” legal entity for tax purposes, meaning that there’s no extra corporate tax applied.
 To register an LLC, you’ll have to complete filings with the state, similar to a corporation.

+But LLCs face fewer regulations and filing requirements.
 Here’s why business owners choose to form an LLC include:

 • Protection of personal assets or protection of liability for business debts